ANU: A/Prof Nicholas Biddle, A/Prof Naomi Priest, A/Prof Janet Hunt, Dr Marissa Fogarty

 Description and Methodology:

-The Australian National University (ANU) is in the process of conducting an evaluation of Narragunnawali.
-The evaluation commenced in early 2015 and will continue to 2017.
-The evaluation will involve the use of both qualitative and quantitative methodologies, including surveys, interviews at both individual and school level, and administrative data analysis.
+The Australian National University (ANU) in partnership with the Social Research Centre is in the process of the second Phase of conducting an evaluation of Narragunnawali.
+The first phase of the evaluation commenced in early 2015 and continued to 2017.
+The second phase will continue from 2018 to 2020.
+The evaluation involve the use of both qualitative and quantitative methodologies, including surveys, interviews at both individual and school level, and administrative data analysis.

 The objectives of the evaluation are: